daninouai/Django-Socket-ChatApp/README.md

 # Django-Socket-ChatApp
-the very simple chat app with django
+A very simple chat room program using Django Socket This repository will be expanded in the future